Erunn/Linux/README.md

 ## 2. Install and Configure zram-generator

-I use zram-generator because it is written in Rust, extremely lightweight, and integrates directly with systemd.
+`zram-generator` is written in Rust, extremely lightweight, and integrates directly with systemd to manage ZRAM devices.

 ```
 yay -S zram-generator